Communication and Negotiations

 Sample size: planned number of clusters

-As we adopt random rematching between proposers and responders within each session, the cluster is at the session level.
-We plan to run 4 sessions for each of the four treatments, and a total of 16 sessions.
+As we adopt random rematching between sellers and buyers within each session, the cluster is at the session level.
+We plan to run 4 sessions for each treatment.

 Sample size: planned number of observations